parkerhutchinson/stereo-resume/README.md

-#### The Brigade https://thisisthebrigade.com - Senior Developer / Human to Machine Interface Designer(2 years)
+#### The Brigade https://thisisthebrigade.com - Senior Developer / Human to Machine Interface Designer
 As Senior Developer at Brigade my job encompasses the entire gamut of agency web development.
 Tasked with providing expert knowledge in web programming and agency process.
 To maintain client expectations on high-end web development and services.
 Provide solutions to tough client requests.
 Help the graphic designers transition to digital with all the knowledge of an experienced web dev.

 * Develop high scaleable web applications in PHP, React, and bleeding edge web technologies.